vbe0201/google-ctf-2020/reversing/beginners/README.md

                  24 10
 ```

-`movaps` just moves the results of all the operations on `XMM0` back into memory so that it can be used for the `strncmp` operations
+`MOVAPS` just moves the results of all the operations on `XMM0` back into memory so that it can be used for the `strncmp` operations
 with the variable `local_28`.

 ## Putting it all together